 MPhil vs PhD: Difference and What to pursue after Masters?

-Master of Philosophy is known as “MPhil” and the full form of PhD is “Doctor of Philosophy”.
+Difference between MPhil and PhD: Master of Philosophy is known as “MPhil” and the full form of PhD is “Doctor of Philosophy”.
 Although both degrees are similar and have a great importance in their respective fields, there are several factors that differentiate them.
-These factors include the admission procedure, course duration, course structure and many more.
+Getting familiarise with the MPhil and PhD difference helps students to make informed decisions while searching for what to study after masters.
+The common difference between MPhil and PhD degrees is basically in the exam pattern, purpose, eligibility, and others.
+After masters what next decision is based on factors that include the admission procedure, course duration, course structure and many more.
 While PhD is by far the most popular research degree across the world, students can also explore other research degrees like MPhil, Doctor of Science, Doctor by Judicial Science, and so on.
+So, what to go for between PhD and MPhil?
+To make a rational academic decision, we have mentioned the basic difference between MPhil and PhD for students in this article.

 MPhil vs PhD: Difference and What to pursue after Masters?